Juniper/nita-ansible/README.md

 # Ansible 2.10 and greater

-Starting with Ansible 2.10, juniper.device ansible collection is supported.
-This collection has been added to the requirements.yml file and will be built-in the container automatically.
+Starting with Ansible 2.10, juniper.device ansible collection is added.
+This collection has been included in the requirements.yml file and will be built-in the container automatically.
 The roles listed above are still supported and work with Ansible 2.10.
-For more information on this transition see https://www.juniper.net/documentation/us/en/software/junos-ansible/ansible/topics/concept/junos-ansible-modules-overview.html
+For more information on this transition see https://www.juniper.net/documentation/us/en/software/junos-ansible/ansible/topics/concept/junos-ansible-modules-overview.html and https://galaxy.ansible.com/juniper/device.
+Currently it is recommended to continue to use the juniper.junos roles versus juniper.device collection as the collections per the galxy website.

 # Misc